-A leader institution in the world producing bilingual (English/Spanish) primary eye care providers, known for excellence in primary eye care and community service.
+Our vision is to be a leader institution in the world producing bilingual (English/Spanish) primary eye care providers, known for excellence in primary eye care and community service.
 A leader in the development of the profession in Puerto Rico, and the outside world based on democratic values and Christian principles of Inter American University of Puerto Rico.

-GOALS AND OBJECTIVES OF THE SCHOOL
+GOALS OF THE SCHOOL OF OPTOMETRY